-The Sub-Fund is subject to Investment risks and Other associated risks from the techniques and securities it uses to seek to achieve its objective.
+The Sub-Funds is subject to Investment risks and Other associated risks from the techniques and securities it uses to seek to achieve its objective.

-The table below explains how these risks relate to each other and the Outcomes to the Shareholder that could affect an investment in the Sub-Fund.
+The table below explains how these risks relate to each other and the Outcomes to the Shareholder that could affect an investment in the Sub-

-Investors should also read $\underline{\mbox{\bf Risk Descriptions}}$ for a full description of each risk.
+Investors should also read Risk Descriptions for a full description of each risk.

-Derivatives Concentration Hedging Short positions China Convertible securities Debt securities
+Derivatives Concentration Hedging Short positions Securities China Convertible securities

-- Below investment grade debt
+- Debt securities Below investment grade debt

-- Investment grade
+- Investment grade debt

 - Government debt